Music in Motion

 Music in Motion is a Lámh signing choir supported by the Brothers of Charity Services South East.
 The choir share and promote the use of Lámh signs through music.
 Lámh is the manual sign system used by children and adults with intellectual disability and communication needs in Ireland.
 Music in Motion was formally founded in 2012 by Speech and Language therapist Ashley Boyle and has collaborated and performed with a number of choirs locally.

-• The choir hosted an event as part of the Waterford Diverse-city festival .The video was shortlisted and as a result some of the choir members attended the awards ceremony in Dublin Castle on 11th December, where they met Joe Schmidt.
+The choir hosted an event as part of the Waterford Diverse-city festival in August.
+We invited Fr Willie Purcell to co-host a Singing for well-being workshop with the choir.
+This was filmed as part of the Diverse-city video entry for the Better Together video competition.
+The video was shortlisted and as a result some of the choir members attended the awards ceremony in Dublin Castle where they met Joe Schmidt.

 The choir took part in The Imagine Festival – Parade of Light.

 Music in Motion performed Christmas carols for the Solas Cancer Support Centre Art and Craft Christmas Fair in December, some members of staff from Killean resource centre and their families sang along with the choir..